joepavitt/unity-rts/README.md

 ## Architecture & Code

 If you're interested in how it all fits together, you can head to the wiki [here](https://github.com/jdp1g09/unity-rts/wiki)

+## Learning Resources

+I am very thankful to the many people who have uplaoded Unity Tutorials online for me to be able to follow.
+You can see the full list of videos I've used, and what I sued them for [here](https://github.com/jdp1g09/unity-rts/wiki/Tutorials-Used).